McKayla Maroney Sues USA Gymnastics For Trying To 'Conceal' Doctor's Sexual Abuses

 " 'Dr. Nassar told me that I was receiving 'medically necessary treatment that he had been performing on patients for over 30 years," ' she writes.
 'It started when I was 13 years old, at one of my first National Team training camps, in Texas, and it didn't end until I left the sport.'
 She says the abuse continued in London during the 2012 games.

 "Maroney says the scariest night of her life happened when she was 15 years old, when the team traveled to Tokyo.
-She says Nassar gave her a sleeping pill to help her sleep on the flight, and when she awoke she was alone with him in his hotel room, 'getting a "treatment." ' She does not describe his specific actions.
+She says Nassar gave her a sleeping pill to help her sleep on the flight, and when she awoke she was alone with him in his hotel room, 'getting a "treatment.' " She does not describe his specific actions.

 " 'I thought I was going to die that night,' she writes."